lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 > [David Barron, Professor of Computer Science](https://en.wikipedia.org/wiki/David_W._Barron),
 > Prof. Leslie Carr, personal communication), then shouldn't we, early
 > career researchers (ECRs), focus on promotion and being docile
-> academic citizens rather than aiming for the more nobel cause of
+> academic citizens rather than aiming for the more noble cause of
 > pursuing research to understand the world that surrounds us, and
 > disseminate our findings using modern channels?

 In my opinion, barriers are not technological, but rather socio-cultural and political.

-- Sytemic control and inertia
+- Systemic control and inertia
 - Vested interests by people in charge
 - Abuse of power dynamics
 - Fear of being scooped